Biogen lowers 2023 profit outlook on costs of Reata purchase - The Boston Globe

 Advertisement

-Reata’s Skyclarys was cleared for sale in the US earlier this year, the first approved treatment for Friedreich ataxia, a rare inherited degenerative disease that can impair walking and coordination in children as young as 5.
+Reata’s Skyclarys was cleared for sale in the United States earlier this year, the first approved treatment for Friedreich ataxia, a rare inherited degenerative disease that can impair walking and coordination in children as young as 5.

 Investors are watching the launches of Skyclarys and Leqembi.
-Tokyo-based Eisai said Tuesday that it sees a significant increase in Leqembi sales in the current quarter, and aims for ¥10 billion ($66.4 million) in revenue from the drug in the year through March 2024.
+Tokyo-based Eisai said Tuesday that it sees a significant increase in Leqembi sales in the current quarter, and aims for $66.4 million in revenue from the drug in the year through March 2024.

 Analysts expect a slow roll out of Leqembi — the first therapy to clearly slow the progression of Alzheimer’s — which must be intravenously infused at a hospital or clinic every two weeks.
 Eisai said last month that an injected version that could be given in patients’ homes appeared more potent than the current approved formulation — early findings that could pave the way to bolstering uptake.